 A native of Co.
 Kildare, Ireland, Noonan has been living and working in the United States since 2003.
 Dónal is the founder and Executive Director of the Atlanta Homeward Choir and has been serving on the board of NAMVC since its inception.
-Dónal holds a BA in Education from WGU and is currently working on a MA in Music and Music Education from Columbia University, Teachers College.
-Noonan has travelled extensively around the world, performing concerts and recitals with choirs and as featured soloist in such places as St. Peters Basilica - Vatican City, The Metropolitan Cathedral - San Jose, Costa Rica, The National Basilica of Knock, Ireland and the Basilica of St. Ignatius, Rome.
+Dónal holds a BA in Education and is currently working on a MA in Music and Music Education from Columbia University, Teachers College.
+Noonan serves as Director of Music Ministries at the Catholic Shrine of the Immaculate Conception in downtown Atlanta and is the founder and director of the Archdiocesan Choir for the Catholic Archdiocese of Atlanta.
+Noonan has travelled extensively around the world, performing concerts and recitals with choirs and as featured soloist.
 With the Atlanta Homeward Choir, Dónal travelled to Washington DC in 2016 to perform at the White House and in 2019 to Chicago IL to sing with our sister organization Harmony Hope and Healing..

 Kate Richards Geller